 One-year general operating support to provide a program that combines athletics, afterschool educational enrichment, and community for low-income youth in the greater Anaheim area.

-One-year program support to partner with Eisner Pediatric & Family Medical Center to leverage the impact of high-quality prenatal, postnatal and pediatric services through GOOD+ Foundation’s diaper and critical gear.
+One-year program support to leverage the impact of high-quality prenatal, postnatal and pediatric services in Los Angeles through diaper and critical gear donations.

 One-year general operating support for an intergenerational culinary job training organization that empowers emancipated foster youth and older adults transitioning out of incarceration to thrive in careers in the food service industry.